inowshin19/Blog-Website/README.md

+# Blog-Website
-# Blog-Website where people can create account, log in and create blogs.
+Here people can create account, log in and create blogs.
 The Blog can then be seen in the main page.